Alex Pereira Bio

-Alex Sandro Silva Pereira, born on July 7, 1987, is a Brazilian professional mixed martial artist and former professional kickboxer.
-He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC), where he is the current and two-time UFC Light Heavyweight Champion and former UFC Middleweight Champion.
-Pereira is notable for being the ninth fighter in UFC history to become champion in two different weight divisions.
+Alex Sandro Silva Pereira (born 7 July 1987), widely known by his ring name Poatan, is a Brazilian professional mixed martial artist and former professional kickboxer.
+He currently competes in the Ultimate Fighting Championship (UFC) and is the former two-time UFC Light Heavyweight Champion and former UFC Middleweight Champion.
+Pereira made history as the ninth fighter in UFC history to become champion in two different weight divisions and the first to hold UFC titles in both the middleweight and light heavyweight divisions.
+He is widely regarded as one of the greatest combat athletes of all time.

 Early Life and Background